euanleith/SE-GitHubAPI-Project-P2/README.md

 ### UI

 The displayed graph is made using the D3 library.
+It shows the proportions of each action for each user.
+This can be analysed to approximate how workers spend their time; but also to approximate the relative levels of work between workers, both overall and for each action.

 ### Clustering